Hi, there!

 3. Ask, “Do we really need a meeting for this?”

-One of the side effects of working from home is that casual interactions with co-workers have now turned into 30-minute video calls that cut into productivity.
 Take a hard look at your organization’s meeting culture.
 If employees’ calendars are filled with back-to-back meetings, consider alternative ways to seek input or decisions.
 Have managers hold “office hours” so anyone can drop in and get a quick question answered.
 Teams could schedule Slack chats for a certain time of the day to brainstorm with co-workers.
 The point is to make meetings time well-spent, leaving room in the day to do focused work.
-That way, they don’t feel like they must work late to catch up on projects they couldn’t work on during the day.
+That way, employees don’t feel like they must work late to catch up on projects they couldn’t work on during the day.

 4. Be the company that every parent wants to work for.

-One of the pandemic’s silver linings is that having a family—and being open about it to colleagues and managers—is no longer considered taboo.
+One of the pandemic’s silver linings was that having a family—and being open about it to colleagues and managers—was no longer considered taboo.
 What a great thing for working parents!
-We have seen an outpouring of support in the form of free back-up childcare, company-sponsored remote learning pods, flexible work hours, sabbaticals, and extended paid family leave.
+Companies began implementing free back-up childcare, company-sponsored remote learning pods, flexible work hours, sabbaticals, and extended paid family leave.

-Don’t abandon these types of work-life supports when the pandemic is over.
+Don’t abandon these types of work-life supports even though the pandemic is over.
 If organizations want to keep their best employees—many of whom have children—they should maintain these safety nets to foster a better work-life balance.

 5. Consider the “fake commute.”

-Gone are the days of listening to a podcast or music during our commute, which served as a healthy buffer zone before and after our busy days.
-Now, we start Zoom meetings shortly after waking and don’t stop until the sun has set.
+If you work from home, gone are the days of listening to a podcast or music during your commute, which served as a healthy buffer zone before and after our busy days.
+Now, you start Zoom meetings shortly after waking and don’t stop until the sun has set.
 Some have combatted this problem by adopting a so-called “fake commute.”
 A short drive to grab coffee before starting work gives us some time to ease into the day; a 30-minute walk at the end of the day sends our bodies and brains the signal that it’s time to stop working.

 6. Bring back the lunch hour.

-Sure, some days we ate at our desks, but working in the office also gave us the chance to grab a bite in the cafeteria or at a local restaurant.
-Without those options, there’s seemingly no reason to stop working just to eat.
+Sure, some days we eat at our desks, but working in the office gives us the chance to grab a bite in the cafeteria or at a local restaurant.
+Make sure to take advantage of that!
+If you’re working from home, there’s seemingly no reason to stop working just to eat.
 And sometimes, we feel like we have to eat at our desks so we don’t miss any important emails.

 8. Put supports in place to make it easier to take paid time off.